-If you are good at mathematics, enjoy making decisions and have an interest in the logistics of how buildings, bridges and other structures come to exist, a career as a civil engineer may appeal to you.
+Are you good at mathematics?
+Do you enjoy making decisions?
+Are you interested in the logistics of how buildings, bridges and other structures come to exist?
+A career as a civil engineer may appeal to you.
 However, knowing what you want to do is one thing, but knowing how to get there is another thing entirely.
 Your path to becoming a civil engineer starts with earning an undergraduate degree.
 Along the way, you will pass exams, gain hands-on experience and possibly pursue an advanced degree.

 Getting an Engineer’s License